QitaoZhao/ContextAware-PoseFormer/README.md

 ### News

-[2023.12.23] The pre-processed labels are available [here](https://drive.google.com/drive/folders/1OYKWnu_5GPLRfceD3Psf4-JZkloBodKx).
+[2023.12.23] The pre-processed labels for Human3.6M are available [here](https://drive.google.com/drive/folders/1OYKWnu_5GPLRfceD3Psf4-JZkloBodKx).
 We also add the [video narration](https://recorder-v3.slideslive.com/#/share?share=87185&s=6df19fee-f7ae-4be9-af4e-3a89fd626400) for our paper.

 [2023.11.06] Our paper on [arXiv](https://arxiv.org/pdf/2311.03312.pdf) has been released.
 We are preparing for the video narration; some parts of the code still need cleaning.